raspiblitz/raspiblitz-docs/docs/community/workshops.md

 ## Waiting Time

 After the lightning wallet setup comes the longest waiting time during the workshop - around 30 min.
 When you have a pre-synced ready-2-go or up to 1 hour for the other scenarios.
 It's the time when the node is syncing up the blockchain and LND is scanning.
-If you see someone's blockchain progress under 97%, something is wrong - possibly the HDD was not correctly prepared or the blockchain data is way too old to finish during workshop time if you work with old RaspberryPi3.
-The new RaspberryPi4 with SSD can catch up much faster.
+If you see someone's blockchain progress under 97%, something is wrong - possibly the HDD was not correctly prepared or the blockchain data is way too old to finish during workshop time if you work with old Raspberry Pi3.
+The new Raspberry Pi4 with SSD can catch up much faster.

 Use this time for a more in-depth educational segment on lightning in general.
 This time can also be used to demo with one RaspiBlitz that is already on clean-setup (you prepared before the workshop) how the funding, setting up channels and the other features of the RaspiBlitz work.
 That way people see what are the next steps once their node is ready and even if your workshop time is over by then they can know the next steps to do at home.

 Also this time is good for troubleshooting in individual sessions.
-If someone is not able to finish the sync on location in time shutdown the Raspiblitz from SSH terminal with CTRL+C and then `shutdown now`.
+If someone is not able to finish the sync on location in time shutdown the RaspiBlitz from SSH terminal with CTRL+C and then `shutdown now`.
 If the device gets connected back up at home it should pickup the sync/scan process (let people know about the wallet unlock).

 ## Finalizing Setup